CIAC sets framework for winter sports seasons, ‘solely for scheduling purposes’

 “Between now and that date, if there’s a significant spike, then, if schools go to distance learning, that changes things.”

+“With the spike we’re seeing…we’ll want to take a cautious approach to sports, as we did in the fall,” Gifford said.

+DPH did not recommend playing 11-on-11 football, which led the CIAC last month to cancel the sport for the fall.

-Under the plan, no out-of-state games would be allowed, nor in-state games against non-CIAC teams.
+Under the CIAC’s framework for winter, no out-of-state games would be allowed, nor in-state games against non-CIAC teams.
 Basketball, as reported last week by Hearst Connecticut Media’s Joe Morelli, and indoor track teams wouldn’t be permitted to play outside their league.
-Boys hockey and wrestling teams would be suggested to schedule only within their league, and non-league gymnastics and boys swimming meets would have to be virtual meets.
+It is suggested that boys hockey and wrestling teams schedule only within their league, and non-league gymnastics and boys swimming meets would have to be virtual meets.

 Basketball and hockey teams would have to play at least eight of a possible 16 games to qualify for the CIAC tournament.
 Gymnastics teams would need six meets of a possible 12.
 For wrestling, it’s seven of 14, and four of 14 for boys swimming.
 Indoor track teams can schedule up to 12 meets but need just one to qualify for the postseason.